AkshatSharma5/workout/README.md

 - **🏋️‍♂️ Workout Management**:
   - Create, update, and delete workout routines.
   - Workouts are stored in MongoDB for persistent data storage.

+- **🏋️‍♂️ User Role Management Dashboard**:
+  - Create, update, and delete users and their roles.
+  - Dashboard to get clear cut info of all users and their roles.

 - **🛍️ Marketplace**:
   - Explore a wide range of fitness products.